-Oregon: One-Day-Old Baby Found With Homeless, Mentally Ill Mother Froze To Death During Portland Cold Wave
+Oregon: One-Day-Old Baby Found With Homeless, Mentally Ill Mother, Froze To Death During Portland Cold Wave

 — RT America (@RT_America) January 17, 2017

-In the meantime, officers also interviewed the baby’s mother a woman whose identity has not been revealed.
+In the meantime, officers also interviewed the baby’s mother, a woman whose identity has not been revealed.
 The woman is estimated to be around 34-years-old and was found to have mental health issues.
 When asked about the baby and its father, the woman said she had gotten pregnant “by the miracle of immaculate conception.”
 She was not able to answer basic questions about her address, ethnicity or other details.
 A police officer investigating the incident wrote in his report;

 “It was very clear to me she was very mentally ill.”

-Meanwhile, at the hospital doctors continued their efforts to revive the child and emergency CPR was performed for more than 25 minutes.
+Meanwhile, at the hospital, doctors continued their efforts to revive the child and emergency CPR was performed for more than 25 minutes.
 However, they were unable to revive the baby and 30 minutes later, the team decided to cease the life-saving efforts.
-The baby was pronounced dead at 6:41 a.m. on January 9
+The baby was pronounced dead at 6:41 a.m. on January 9.

 After the death of the baby, officers attempted to investigate the incident and were immediately faced with a discrepancy.
 A report from the Oregon State Medical Examiner said that the baby was stillborn.
 To make things more complex, two pediatric surgeons who were part of the group that attempted to revive the baby claimed that the baby was not stillborn.
 Nevertheless, it was left for an autopsy to decide the cause of death.
 Eventually, the state medical examiner who performed the autopsy came to the conclusion that the baby was indeed stillborn.